metafacture/metafacture-core/README.md

 Metafacture is a toolkit for processing semi-structured data with a focus on library metadata.
 It provides a versatile set of tools for reading, writing and transforming data.
 Metafacture can be used as a stand-alone application or as a Java library in other applications.
 The name Metafacture is a portmanteau of the words *meta*data and manu*facture*.

 Metafacture includes a [large number of modules](https://github.com/metafacture/metafacture-documentation/blob/master/flux-commands.md) for operating on semi-structured data.
 These modules can be combined to build pipelines to perform complex metadata processing tasks.
 The pipelines can be constructed either in Java code or with the domain-specific language **Flux**.
 One of the core features of Metafacture is the **Metamorph** module.
-Metamorph is an xml-based language for specifying transformations of semi-structured data.
+Metamorph is an XML-based language for specifying transformations of semi-structured data.
 It can be seamlessly integrated into Java code.

 At its heart Metafacture is a framework for implementing modules for metadata processing.
 This makes Metafacture easily extendable with additional modules.
 The [plugins and tools page](https://github.com/metafacture/metafacture-core/wiki/Plugins-and-Tools) on the wiki shows supplementary packages and projects which extend Metafacture.

-Originally, Metafacture was developed as part of the [Culturegraph](http://culturegraph.org) platform but it is developed independently now and used by others, too: [see who uses Metafacture](https://github.com/metafacture/metafacture-core/wiki/Who-uses-Metafacture).
+Originally, Metafacture was developed as part of the [Culturegraph](http://www.culturegraph.org) platform but it is developed independently now and used by others, too: [see who uses Metafacture](https://github.com/metafacture/metafacture-core/wiki/Who-uses-Metafacture).

 # Getting started